-Here’s our growing list of magazines available in print and online.
+Here’s a list of magazines available in print and online.
 There are in no particular order since we just include them when we come across one through a forum or someone’s blog.
 The links go directly to the publisher’s web address.
-If you have any recommendations to help sort us out, please share them!
+If you have any recommendations to include here, please share them!

 Canadian Yachting is Canada’s only national boating lifestyle magazine which features local, regional, national and international destinations, as well as how to articles on safety, seamanship, electronics, navigation and entertaining.
 Subscriptions comes with your membership to Canadian Power and Sail Squadrons.